 They can’t push you for a number if you don’t have one!

-So maybe you’ve gone on a few interviews and they waited until now to ask about desired salary, but they still don’t quite want to offer you the job yet.
+Maybe you’ve gone on a few interviews and they waited until now to ask about desired salary.

 “I usually reserve salary discussions for when I know I’m being offered the job.
 Is it alright if we discuss the role further to determine if this is a good potential fit first?
 After we know it’s a good match for both sides, I’d be happy to talk about compensation.”